Your brain’s a goal-seeking missile

 Make the answer to that specific, achievable and realistic, and include a treat of some kind every day.
-But remember, goals are only reached when action is taken.
+But remember, weight loss goals are only reached when action is taken.

 Write your goals down and tick them as you achieve them.
 With a BIG pen.
 And post them somewhere public.

-We achieve our goals much more often if we commit them to paper and let other people know about them.
+We achieve our weight loss goals much more often if we commit them to paper and let other people know about them.

 Make weight loss goals SMART: expert advice from Sandra Roycroft-Davis Read now

 help bring about a remarkable